asukul/mbds21/README.md

 enroll in the program with your edu email address.
 Choose Iowa State University as a "facilitator's institution".
 Signup for Qwiklabs with your edu email.
 Then go through this first lab "A Tour of Qwiklabs and Google Cloud" https://google.qwiklabs.com/focuses/2794 to get a one month qwiklabs credit.
+Instructions to get a free 1 month subscription
+- Open an incognito window.
+Note: Prior instructions incorrectly asked students to log into Qwiklabs before clicking the link below.
+This is incorrect and they should click the link below before logging into Qwiklabs to ensure they get their subscription.
+- Go to https://goo.gle/us-gcrfp-stu-credits-unique and sign into Qwiklabs.
+- Complete the "A Tour of Qwiklabs and Google Cloud" lab.
+(Spend at least 5 minutes, though taking the full tour is very helpful!)
+- Be sure to hit the "end lab" button.
+- Note: you can verify that you've received a "monthly subscription" under your profile at the top right corner.

 If you do not have the .edu email address: